Joseph A. Swanson: Academic career

 After leaving the full-time faculty of the Kellogg School of Management in 1987, he joined the Chicago Corporation where he organized a transportation research, trading and corporate finance team, specializing in the public offerings of the truckload transportation sector.
 In 1989 he moved to CalFed as Senior Vice President for Corporate Development, where he executed a sequence of acquisitions and divestitures that were widely noted.
 In 1991 Swanson resumed the CEO position at Jos.
 Swanson & Co.

 He has served, and continues to serve on many corporate boards of directors.
 He is a founding director of Cargo 360 and Cheetah Software Systems.
-He is served as a director of the Walker Group.
+He served as a director of the Walker Group.
 He served a six-year term as trustee of the Evangelical Lutheran Church in America's Board of Pensions, where he chaired its audit committee and served on its investment committee.
 He is a former trustee (and chair of its endowment committee) of North Shore Country Day School, and the Evanston Business Investment Corp.